 MidAmerica St. Louis Airport (BLV) passenger terminal PROJECT DESCRIPTION This project includes building an approximately two-mile rail spur from the Norfolk Southern mainline at the southern edge of the airport, enabling freight rail access for businesses on the eastern side of the airport.
 PROJECT IMPACT The improvements would provide MidAmerica St. Louis Airport and surrounding businesses easy access to the rail network, giving this cluster of existing businesses and available sites access to three of the four primary modes of freight transportation.
 The total number of passengers served was trending upwards until the COVID-19 pandemic, which impacted airports across the country and around the world.
-But like many other airports, MidAmerica St. Louis Airport has rebounded well, with official numbers for 2022 (the latest available from the FTA) revealing 162,819 passenger enplanements.
-In anticipation of continued growth, the airport celebrated the opening of its new terminal expansion in summer of 2023.
-St. Clair County Transit continues to make progress with construction of the \$96 million new 5.5-mile MetroLink extension connecting the Shiloh-Scott MetroLink station to MidAmerica St. Louis Airport and completion is anticipated in spring of 2025.
-In addition to airport passengers, potential users could include employees of the airport, Boeing's manufacturing facility and North Bay's produce warehouse.
+But like many other airports, MidAmerica St. Louis Airport has rebounded well, with airport leadership announcing a new record of more than 40,000 passengers served during March 2025.
+In anticipation of this and future growth, the airport celebrated the opening of its new terminal expansion in summer of 2023.

+Construction is underway on Phase 4A work of the MidAmerica St. Louis Airport terminal modification program, which adds a new General Aviation Facility for U.S. Customs and Border Protection.
+St. Clair County Transit continues to make progress with construction of the new 5.5-mile MetroLink extension connecting the Shiloh-Scott MetroLink station to MidAmerica St. Louis Airport and completion is anticipated in 2026.
+In addition to airport passengers, potential users could include employees of the airport, Boeing's manufacturing facility and North Bay's produce warehouse. ■